Hero Image

 3. Sixth Year

-The PhD in sustainable development is designed and supported as a five-year program.
-It is recognized that some students may need to extend their studies for all or part of a sixth year.
-While this can be accommodated administratively, students cannot assume that funds will be available to support a sixth year of study, and they are urged to make efforts to secure fellowship support or obtain funds through their advisors or from outside sources.
-A list of awards and fellowships pertinent to the program can be requested from the Program Coordinator.
+The PhD in sustainable development is designed and supported as a six-year program.
+It is recognized that some students may need to extend their studies.
+While this can be accommodated administratively, students cannot assume that funds will be available to support additional years of study, and they are urged to make efforts to secure fellowship support or obtain funds through their advisors or from outside sources.

-• You must fulfill a total of 60 credits from the following: Sustainable Development (21 credits), Economics (16 credits), one course is Qualitative Analysis (3 credits), Natural Sciences (9 credits), Social Science (6 credits), and one elective (3 credits).
-This coursework (with the exception of 2 of the 6 semesters of SDEV U9200/01, which are completed in the 3rd year) is ideally completed within the first four semesters of the Program.
+• You must fulfill a total of 60 credits from the following: Sustainable Development (23 credits), Economics (16 credits), one course is Quantitative Analysis (3 credits), Natural Sciences (9 credits), Social Science (6 credits) and one elective (3 credits).
+Ideally, this coursework (with the exception of 2 of the 6 semesters of SDEV U9200/01, which are completed in the 3rd year) should be completed within the first four semesters of the Program.

 Sustainable Development: 21 credits